automl/SMAC3/docs/3_getting_started.md

 ## Scenario

-The :ref:`Scenario<smac.scenario>` is used to provide environment variables.
+The [Scenario][smac.scenario] is used to provide environment variables.
 For example, if you want to limit the optimization process by a time limit or want to specify where to save the results.

 ```python